erickcm2k/competitiveSolutions/README.md

 # competitiveSolutions
-Solutions to competitive programming problems from many online judges.
+Solutions to competitive programming problems from some online judges.